-I was a successful fashion designer, martial artist, a dedicated yogi, athletic, healthy and just weeks away from marrying the love of my life.
+When I was diagnosed with multiple sclerosis in 1995, I was a successful fashion designer, strong athlete, martial artist and a dedicated yogi.
+And, I was just weeks away from marrying the love of my life.

+Several neurologists told me that “statistically” I would be in a wheelchair within ten years.
 And, because one of my symptoms was optic neuritis, there was also the probability of permanent loss of vision.
-Therefore, I should refrain from any strenuous exercise, excessive heat or cold and avoid stress…indefinitely.
+I was to refrain from strenuous exercise, excessive heat or cold and avoid stress…indefinitely.

-Within 4 months I began losing mobility in my right leg, I must have fallen at least half a dozen times severely spraining my ankle over and over again.
+Still, within four months, I began to lose mobility in my right leg.
+I must have fallen at least half a dozen times, severely spraining my ankle over and over again.
 I kept dropping things and had difficulty writing.
-My short term memory was waning, I found myself repeatedly asking the same questions as my brain felt clouded and “foggy.”
+My short-term memory was waning.
+My brain felt clouded and “foggy” and I found myself repeatedly asking the same questions.
+Yet, that small voice kept saying, “Not So,” and catapulted me into action.

-“About 1/4 of the 7 billion people on this planet!
-So, you have a choice…you can either choose to be a statistic or you can choose to heal” she said.
+Still, the statistics were not encouraging.
+Then one day, a dear friend who was a doctor of oriental medicine said to me, “Sonia, statistics are based on 1/4 of the 7 billion people on this planet!
+So, you have a choice my friend, you can either choose to be a statistic or you can choose to heal.”

 That moment was so profoundly powerful that it has held my attention and solidified my intentions to this day.

-In that moment, I realized that if MS was to be my companion for the rest of my life, I needed to be 100% committed to being pro-active in my self-care.
+I realized that if MS was to be my companion for the rest of my life, I needed to be 100% committed to being pro-active in my self-care.

-I’m a Wellness Life Coach, Master Core Energy Leadership Coach, motivational speaker and co-author.
-I am also a fully certified Pilates instructor and certified personal trainer through the National Academy of Sports Medicine, a Cellular Release practitioner, a life long student of yoga and nutritional consultant.
-I’ve had the priviledge of partnering with some of the most brilliant “Out-of-the-box” thinkers in Neurosciences, physical therapy, kiniseology and OMD’s to help me help You!
-Simply put…I take a “Whole Person, Wholistic” approach in helping you achieve optimal health!
+I am a Health and Wellness Coach and Patient Advocate, a Master Core Energy Leadership Coach, motivational speaker and co-author.
+I am also a fully certified Pilates instructor and certified personal trainer through the National Academy of Sports Medicine, a Cellular Release Healing practitioner, a life-long student of yoga and a nutritional consultant.
+I’ve had the privilege of partnering with some of the most brilliant “out-of-the-box” thinkers in neurosciences, physical therapy, kinesiology and oriental medical doctors to help me help you!